Meadowfoam Seed Oil For Skin: Benefits And How To Use It

 3. Helps Reduce Stretch Marks

 A product containing meadowfoam oil, along with other emollients such as shea butter, cocoa butter, and olive oil, has shown positive results in treating stretch marks (6).
-However, more research is required to prove the efficacy of meadowfoam oil has in this regard.
+In addition, it contains vitamin E, which may reduce stretch marks.
+However, this depends on the concentration of vitamin E in the oil.
+More research is required to prove the efficacy of meadowfoam oil in this regard.